Living in a Seniors' Assisted Living Residence

 - name a person the operator can contact if there are concerns about their ability to function safely in assisted living.

-Before moving in, residents also need to understand they will be expected to seek other accommodation if they are no longer able to make decisions that allow them to function safely in assisted living.
+Before moving in, residents also need to understand they will be expected to seek other accommodation if they are no longer able to make decisions that allow them to live safely in assisted living.

 Operators must ensure that prospective residents are eligible for assisted living and appropriate for the services offered and features of the particular residence.
-They must screen residents for entry and exit from the residence.

 At the time of entry, operators must provide information to residents about: